How to Install Glass Block Windows in 10 Steps

 First, an important heads up: Please consult your local building inspector before starting this project, as specific building codes may mandate the inclusion of ventilation in basement and bathroom windows.

-Additionally, take your skill level into consideration before starting.
+Additionally, consider your skill level before starting.
 This project requires careful measurements, the ability to lift heavy glass panes, and intermediate masonry skills.
-If you don’t feel confident about your ability to do any one of these things, let a pro handle it, as any small mistake could lead to costly damages down the road.
+If you don’t feel confident about your ability to do any of these things, let a pro handle it, as any small mistake could lead to costly damages down the road.

 Men installing window frame